Chrysler New Yorker: 1974–1978

 The 1974 models were the last full-size models Chrysler designed from the ground up.
-The rounded "Fuselage Styling" gave way to an even more massive slab-sided body on all full-size Chryslers.
+The rounded "fuselage" styling gave way to an even more massive slab-sided body on all full-size Chryslers.
 This generation utilized popular styling motifs, primarily used on the Lincoln Continental.
-However, they debuted almost simultaneously with the start of the 1973 OPEC oil embargo.
-They contributed to the automaker's economic woes in the late 1970s.
+However, they debuted almost simultaneously with the start of the 1973 OPEC oil embargo, which contributed to Chrysler's economic woes in the late 1970s.